Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/upgrade_start_here/upgrade_multinode_ux.md

     ```
     CFTUTIL ABOUT
     ```
-1. Start Copilot (start each of the Copilots in the multi- node environment).
+1. Start Copilot (start each of the Copilots in the multi-node environment).
     ```
     copstart
     ```